facebookresearch/moco-v3/README.md

 In addition, install [timm](https://github.com/rwightman/pytorch-image-models) for the Vision Transformer [(ViT)](https://arxiv.org/abs/2010.11929) models.

-### Unsupervised Pre-Training
+### Pre-Training

 Similar to MoCo, only **multi-gpu**, **DistributedDataParallel** training is supported; single-gpu or DataParallel training is not supported.
 In addition, the code is improved to better suit the **multi-node** setting, and by default uses automatic **mixed-precision** for pre-training.

-Below we list several MoCo v3 pre-training commands.
+Below we list some MoCo v3 pre-training commands as examples.
 They cover different model architectures, training epochs, single-/multi-node, etc.

 <details>
 <summary>ResNet-50, 100-Epoch, 2-Node.</summary>